 The United States of America is located in North America, bordering both the North Atlantic Ocean and the North Pacific Ocean, between Canada and Mexico.

 The United States became a major exporter of entertainment in the 20th century through movies, film and music.
-Although pop, rock, hip hop, country and jazz are some of its biggest exports, some genres in the roots music category such as blues and bluegrass are a major force in American music.
+Although pop, rock, hip hop, country and jazz are some of its biggest exports, some genres in the roots music category such as blues and bluegrass are also a major force in American music.

 American Roots Music